Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Introduction

 Various approaches to address this challenge have recently been proposed, including diffusion Schr\"{o}dinger bridges (DSB) \citep{liu_deep_2022,chen_likelihood_2023,de_bortoli_diffusion_2021,bunne_schrodinger_2023,tang_simplified_2024} alongside extensions of Flow Matching (FM) \citep{tong_improving_2023,tong_simulation-free_2023}.
 These approaches generalize denoising diffusion probabilistic models \citep{ho_denoising_2020}, score matching \citep{song_score-based_2021}, and FM \citep{lipman_flow_2023,albergo_building_2023,liu_flow_2022}, to arbitrary source distributions -- a necessary relaxation to model the evolutionary pathways of physical or biological systems, as such natural systems rarely exhibit Gaussian source distributions\footnote{We note that when approximating the dynamics of real systems, the model is trained to transform the state density between successive time steps.
 Therefore, even if the density at $t=0$ is Gaussian, the bridge between arbitrary time steps must be generalized.}.

 Despite the apparent success of such approaches, their practical utility has been limited, as they solely permit the simulation of evolving unconditional distributions.
 However, in modeling the dynamics of real systems, the most critical questions often take the form of \textit{how might an intervention affect the resulting dynamics}?
 For example, the dynamics of materials manufacturing processes depend upon process parameters such as applied temperature or power \citep{liu_additive_2022, schrader_manufacturing_2000}.
 Such questions require modeling the evolution of conditional distributions.
-Once more, we are restricted by our limited ability to observe their time-dependent states.
-In addition to unpaired state measurements, we often face the challenge of unpaired conditioning, which we define as the scenario in which data observed at discrete times frames possesses conditioning variables which are similarly unpaired.
+In addition to unpaired state measurements, we often face the challenge of unpaired conditioning, which we define as the scenario in which data observed at discrete time frames possesses conditioning variables which are similarly unpaired.
 Formally, observed samples are drawn independently from their respective joint distributions at the initial and final time steps\footnote{These times can be fictitious (as in standard generative models, \citep{tong_improving_2023}) or can refer to the real time between time steps (as in dynamics, \citep{tong_simulation-free_2023}).} as $(x_0,y_0) \sim p_0 (x,y),(x_1,y_1) \sim p_1 (x,y)$ where there is no guarantee that $y_0=y_1$, distinguishing this from traditional conditional settings where a fixed $y$ is observed.
 Aside from the destructive nature of common data collection in the sciences, unpaired conditioning commonly arises due to the prohibitive costs of sample acquisition.
-Design-of-experiments or active learning approaches are frequently employed to mitigate these costs by minimizing the number of experiments -- identifying a series of maximally informative test configurations \citep{lookman_active_2019, tran_active_2020}.
+Design-of-experiments or active learning approaches are frequently employed to mitigate these costs by minimizing the number of experiments -- identifying a series of maximally informative tests \citep{lookman_active_2019, tran_active_2020}.
 This diversity ensures that conditioning is purposefully rarely repeated.